 A: There is no definitive answer to how long a time stop should be.
 A time stop is completely subjective, and must be determined by the trader based on testing and experience within the chosen market and time frame.
 Some traders are content to wait longer than other traders.
 You simply cannot say a time stop should always be a certain number of minutes or hours.

-A: The Day Trading book is a full-size text book that is loaded with lessons, and examples taken from real trades.
+A: The Day Trading Hardback Book is a full-size text book that is loaded with lessons, and examples taken from real trades.
 It reveals to you the many concepts you need to know to succeed at trading.
 It is really the first step in the process of learning to day trade.

 The Day Trading E-Mini eBook can be used to learn how to day trade almost anything you would like to day trade.
 It teaches some concepts that go beyond what is taught in the Day Trading book.
 However, the focus of the book is specifically the E-Mini S&P 500.
 This eBook can be a second step in the learning process, or you can choose to jump ahead to the full 2-day Day Trading Webinar or Private Tutoring by Master Traders' Andy Jordan and Joe Ross.